 Holidays in the countryside are special.
-Ask any child!
-And in villages, such as Lossburg, in the Black Forest, you will enjoy a warm welcome, meet local farmers and take in the Great Outdoors.
+Just ask any child!
+And in villages like Lossburg in the Black Forest, you get a warm welcome, meet local farmers and enjoy the great outdoors.
 Perfect for families!

-Benedikt carefully reaches for an egg in the mobile chicken coop, fishes it out and puts it in the box.
-"Look, there's another one over there," he calls out to Carla Staiger.
-With a group of like-minded people, she runs a big old farm here in Lossburg-Schömberg, in the Black Forest.
-Benedikt's little sister, Lina, stays in Mummy‘s arms, but is allowed to stroke a chicken.
-"Very soft," she says, with a laugh.
-Having made their purchases in the farm shop, the family is now getting a free tour.
-The little ones are delighted: they can feed the Swabian-Hällisch pigs and visit the hens in the field.
+Benedikt carefully reaches for an egg in the mobile henhouse, fishes it out and puts it in the box.
+"Look, there's another one over there," he calls to Carla Staiger.
+With a group of like-minded people, she runs a large old farm here in Lossburg-Schömberg in the Black Forest.
+Benedikt's little sister, Lina, stays in mommy's arms, but she gets to pet a chicken.
+"Very soft," she says with a laugh.
+Having made their purchases in the farm shop, the family now gets a free tour.
+The little ones are delighted; they can feed the pigs and visit the hens in the field.

-Lossburg, south of Freudenstadt, is a secluded village in the River Kinzig valley.
-It is one of 21 communities that have come together to create Dorfurlaub im Schwarzwald (Black Forest Village Holidays).
-The idea is simple: guests are invited to take part in village life.
-They stay with locals and get to know the traditions.
-They meet farmers, chat to food producers and explore the countryside.
-Children make friends with other youngsters and they love having the freedom to roam.
+Lossburg, south of Freudenstadt, is a secluded village on the Kinzig River.
+It is one of 21 communities that have come together to create Dorfurlaub im Schwarzwald.
+The idea is simple: guests are invited to participate in village life.
+They stay with locals and learn about traditions.
+They meet farmers, talk to food producers and explore the countryside.
+Children make friends with other youngsters and love the freedom to roam.

-We meet up with Benedikt and Lina's parents, who wanted their children to have an experience that was completely different from their usual home life.
-And, for themselves, they fancied some greenery, home-grown produce and a relaxed, carefree break.
-After seeing the farm, the children have taken off their shoes and are exploring the water adventure tour in the fairy-tale setting around nearby Kinzigsee lake.
-This is a nature adventure trail around the stream that is the source of the River Kinzig.
-A little further on, there is a station, where you can have a go with the fun super sprayers and water pistols and a spot where little ones can play safely by the stream.
-Benedikt clambers along the shady waterside; Lina is happy to sit and throw stones into the brook.
-Lunch is a picnic with local goodies from Lossburger’s Vesperdäschle (picnic stall).
-Then, they all climb up the Vogteiturm tower, an impressive scenic lookout.
-The children are excited; the parents love the view.
+We meet Benedikt's and Lina's parents, who wanted their children to have an experience completely different from their usual home life.
+And for themselves, they wanted some greenery, home-grown produce, and a relaxed, carefree break.
+After visiting the farm, the children took off their shoes and explored the water adventure tour in the fairytale setting around nearby Kinzigsee Lake.
+This is a nature adventure trail around the creek that is the source of the Kinzig River.
+Further along, there is a station where you can try out the fun super sprayers and water pistols, and a place where the little ones can play safely by the stream.
+Benedikt clambers along the shady riverbank and Lina is happy to sit and throw stones into the stream.
+Lunch is a picnic with local delicacies.
+They got their own Lossburger Versperdäschle (picnic bag) from the tourist office.
+Then everyone climbs to the top of the Vogteiturm Tower, an impressive viewpoint.
+The kids are excited; the parents love the view.

-At the KulTierHof, a farm dating back to the 18th century, owner Esther Föttinger calls out to her protégés: “Come on Toff, come on Frida."
-And, after a moment, they happily run after her, ready for a walk.
-No, these are not horses; they are high-spirited goats!
-Esther explains that her father’s purchase of the farm a few years ago enabled her to fulfil a childhood dream of looking after animals.
-"Goats are such emphatic creatures," she says, "I‘ve always wanted to have some."
-Here in Betzweiler-Wälde near Lossburg, the goats are neither slaughtered nor milked.
-Their only duty seems to be going for a walk with visitors through the village and the forest.
-It is now time for Lina and Benedikt to be collected by their grandparents, who came with them on holiday.
+At the KulTierHof, a farm dating back to the 18th century, owner Esther Föttinger calls out to her proteges: "Come on, Toff, come on, Frida."
+And after a moment, they happily run after her, ready for a walk.
+No, they are not horses, they are high-spirited goats!
+Esther explains that when her father bought the farm a few years ago, she was able to fulfill a childhood dream of looking after animals.
+"Goats are such emphatic creatures," she says, "I always wanted to have some."
+Here in Betzweiler-Wälde, near Lossburg, the goats are neither slaughtered nor milked.
+Their only duty seems to be going for walks with visitors through the village and the forest.
+Now it is time for Lina and Benedikt to be picked up by their grandparents, who are on vacation with them.

-But the younger generation want to do more; they want to go to Conni's cheese factory on the Schwenkenhof farm.
+But the younger generation wants to do more; they want to go to Conni's cheese factory at the Schwenkenhof farm.
 While they watch the cows, the adults can taste the organic cheese.
-And, while the children are busy and happy, the parents can hike the Mühlenwelt am Heimbach, a watermill-themed trail that has 13 stops along the way.
-They are accompanied by Karl-Heinz Mäder, whose ancestors operated saw mills in the Black Forest valley.
+And while the kids are busy and happy, the parents can hike the Mühlenwelt am Heimbach, a water mill themed trail with 13 stops along the way.
+They are accompanied by Karl-Heinz Mäder, whose ancestors operated sawmills in the Black Forest.